antonbezr/Min-Sudoku/README.md

 ## Demo

 <p align="center">
-    Link to the app: https://min-sudoku.netlify.app/ (Server may take a few seconds to start up).
+    Link to the app: https://min-sudoku.netlify.app/ (server may take a few seconds to start up).
 </p>

 <p align="center">